milesjorg/theScoreTechnicalTask/README.md

 ✅ Provides robust reporting by capturing multiple failures in a single test run.

 ⚠️ Improvement opportunity: Enhance failure messages for improved debugging.

+## Page Object Model Approach
+In the other branch in this project (`pom-structure`), I tried to implement a a page object model approach to make abstractions for the methods that would be used for the different pages involved in my testing of the app.
+This concept provides many benefits, such as modularity of the code for particular pages, readability, reusability, and scalability of the automation suite.
+I made my best attempts to implement this model, but still faced issues when getting the tests to run.
+However, I still wanted to include this in the project to show how the implementation was attempted, and possibly to return to it to see where mistakes could be fixed to get it working.